nicolamahon/OOP_Game/README.md

 - The Player can then add their name to the leader board.
 - Finally the current leader board is printed to the display with the option to exit the program.

-Now you know the basic functionality, let's see how it looks....
+<br>Now you know the basic functionality, let's see how it looks....

 <hr><b>BLOCK BREAKER</b><br>
 The Player is initially shown a splash screen to welcome them to the game.
 This image is actual game footage.
 It gives the player an idea of what to expect.
 This screen displays for a few seconds using a frameCount check, then disappears.

 ![Splash](/screenshots/splash.JPG?raw=true "Splash")